What is an Economist?

-In 2016, there was an estimated number of 21,300 jobs in the United States for Economist.
+There were about 21,300 jobs for Economist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Economist by 2026.
-There will be an estimated 1,600 positions for Economist per year.
+The BLS estimates 1,600 yearly job openings in this field.

 The states with the most job growth for Economist are Alabama, Louisiana, and Washington.
 Watch out if you plan on working in Wyoming, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Economists is somewhere between $58,130 and $182,560.